 |Andaman & Nicobar Islands||36,300 INR|

 |Dadra & Nagar Haveli||36,100 INR|

 |Daman & Diu||33,100 INR|

 |West Bengal||47,500 INR|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in India earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in India is 5% on average across all career fields.

 A good and competitive compensation would range anywhere between 38,600 INR and 44,500 INR.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Veterinary Office Manager in India is ranges from 31,100 INR to 44,500 INR.
+The base salary for a careers like Veterinary Office Manager in India ranges from 31,100 INR to 44,500 INR.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023